arnaud-lb/php-memory-profiler/README.md

  * Dumps profile in callgrind, pprof, or raw array formats
  * Can track memory allocated by PHP itself as well as native malloc

-### How does it differ from Blackfire ?

-Blackfire measures peak memory during function calls, while Memprof focuses on leaked memory.
-This makes Memprof more accurate when trying to find the cause of a high memory usage.

-An other difference is that Memprof can track native memory, like the memory allocated by libxml when using the DOM extension.

 ## Install

 ### Dependencies